 People see nutritionists for a variety of reasons.
 Some people have allergies and want to know if a certain food is causing them to have an allergic reaction.
 Some people have trouble with constipation or irregular bowel movements and want to see a specialist to improve their diet.
 Others have medical issues, such as celiac disease, acid reflux, diabetes, and other illnesses.
 Some people see nutritionists because they want to lose weight.
 They have tried many diets but are unable to reach their weight loss goals.
 People go to nutritionists because they are trusted experts.
 Nutritionists know how to use diet to help people feel better and function better in their lives.

-Nutritionist must possess the following qualities and skills:
+Nutritionist should possess the following qualities and skills:

 Nutritionist Work Environment